 - The connection to the specific service you’re using.

 The largest area of concern is the connection from your laptop to the WiFi access point.
-That open WiFi signal traveling through the air can be “sniffed” (or read) by anyone in range with a laptop and the appropriate software.
+That open WiFi signal traveling through the air can be “sniffed” (or read) by anyone in range with a laptop and the required software.

 This secures the path between your computer and the WiFi’s access point.
 Hopefully, it’s how your home WiFi is configured, so as to prevent nearby homes or others from connecting to your WiFi, and through it, to your network, without the appropriate encryption password.

-There are problems with this approach:
+There are problems with using WPA.

 - Most open hotspots at coffee shops, airports, and elsewhere don’t use encryption; the password requirement would confuse their customers more than it’s worth.
-That’s why these hotspots are called “open”.
+That’s why these hotspots are called open.

 - When WPA is used, it protects only the connection between your computer and the WiFi access point.
 Everything past that point in the diagram above remains “in the clear”.

 That last point is important, because all the traffic is visible to the hotspot’s owner, should he or she care to peek, and to the internet service provider to which that hotspot is connected.